-A whole weight loss diet (the Grapefruit Diet) was named after this fruit.
+A whole weight loss diet (the Grapefruit Diet) was named after this tropical fruit.
 But is it really effective for losing weight?

-While the Grapefruit Diet has been debunked, studies do show that the citrus fruit contains antioxidants (naringin and naringenin) may support or prevent obesity conditions, which means it could support weight loss in a varied diet.
+While the Grapefruit Diet has been debunked, studies do show that the citrus fruit contains antioxidants (naringin and naringenin) that may support or prevent obesity conditions, which means it could support weight loss in a varied diet.

-One animal study showed that a food made with kiwi helped with many factors related to obesity, though studies on humans are needed.
+One animal study showed that food made with kiwi helped with many factors related to obesity, though studies on humans are needed.

 One animal study showed that pomegranate extract helped restore metabolism in mice in a way that could help prevent obesity.

 Besides grapefruit, other citrus fruits – especially low-sugar ones, like lemon could be very supportive of weight loss.
 They are even more effective if the peel, or “zest” is used.
 A study of lemon peel showed that it had anti-obesity effects on animals, though studies on humans are needed.

 Is fruit good for weight loss even if it’s dried fruit?
 The answer is yes.
 Dried fruits still contain the fiber and antioxidants shown to be supportive of natural weight loss and maintaining a healthy weight.